Chance3009/merit-akademik-automation/README.md

 ## Download

-Get the latest release from the [Releases tab](https://github.com/yourusername/merit-automation/releases).
+Get the latest release from the [Releases tab](https://github.com/Chance3009/merit-akademik-automation/releases).

-1. Download `MeritAutomation_v1.06.zip`
+1. Download `MeritAkademikAutomation.zip`
 2. Extract it
 3. Open and read `README.txt` inside the folder for detailed instructions
 4. Double-click `MeritAkademikAutomation.exe` to start the tool